-Toxic people come with baggage of their own personal problems and dump it on to us.
-It invariably leaves you behind with critical issues and a damaged psyche.
+Toxic people come with the baggage of their own personal problems and dump it on to us.
+It invariably leaves you behind with critical issues and damaged psyche.
 Toxic people are not only wrong for us but downright destructive.
 Then why do we always get attracted to people who are wrong for us in the first place?
 It is not like we are unaware that a particular person is toxic to us.
 The signs are totally loud and on the face.

 But you are exasperated by the way in which you are repeatedly getting attracted to them.
 Well, to tell you, the fault is not yours.

 Because your tendency to get attracted to people who are toxic for you happens as a result of your pattern of past experiences and your attachment style.